-You’re hiring again.
-You know, that often tedious process of finding the right person for your company that is qualified yet likable at the same time.
+So, you’re hiring again.
+Trying to find the right person for your company that is qualified yet likable at the same time.
 A lot goes into the hiring process which also means there is a lot of room to hire the wrong person.
-One of the most effective ways to prevent this from happening is to write a job ad that speaks volumes about what your dental practice is really like.
-So what are we really talking about here?
-We are talking about writing an ad that goes beyond merely explaining the duties, qualifications and responsibilities of the new hire; we are talking about defining your office culture.
+One of the most effective ways to prevent this from happening is to write a dental job ad that speaks volumes about what your dental practice is really like.
+Write an ad that goes beyond merely explaining the duties, qualifications, and responsibilities of the new hire; it needs to define your office culture.

 Trends have shown that more practices are using culture-based recruiting.
 This means hiring people that are good for the organization and not just for the job.
 The culture of your practice is defined by what the employers and employees share about assumptions and norms, opportunities for growth, pace, management and marketing styles, and a number of other identifiers.

-The inclusion of your practice’s culture in your job ad is important because it allows your candidates to know whether they will be a good fit.
-Research on company culture indicates that it can influence organizational performance, which can in turn affect important aspects of your company such as productivity, patient satisfaction, cohesion and employee/employer satisfaction.
+The inclusion of your practice’s culture in your dental job ad is important because it allows your candidates to know whether they will be a good fit.
+Research on company culture indicates that it can influence organizational performance, which can, in turn, affect important aspects of your company such as productivity, patient satisfaction, cohesion, and employee/employer satisfaction.

 The office culture of a dental practice starts with the dentist.
 It builds on core values and beliefs, the style of dentistry practiced, and more.
-You (if you’re the dentist) set the pace!
+The dentist sets the pace!
 Knowing your culture helps create a more effective job ad when the time comes to bring on a new Dental Assistant, Registered Dental Hygienist, Receptionist, etc.

 Take a look at the following examples of job ads from two very different dental practices.
 Each practice has a very defined culture that a potential candidate will immediately know that they identify with: